HomeProductsStoreResellersSupportPressContact Us

 All our PocketDocks are designed with the smallest possible size in mind.
 In order to achieve the tiny size, our engineers had to choose a release-button-free design.

-The latch shape has been designed in such a way that it ensures secure locking, but still allows to be easily unplugged when required (the best way to pull is to put the thumb on top and the index finger underneath).
+The so-called friction latches ensure secure locking, while still being easy to unplug when required (the best way to pull is to put the thumb on top and the index finger underneath).
 This release-type has been approved through nearly a hundred different cell-phone connectors which we’ve designed in the past.
-Meanwhile you can find the same locking mechanism even on Apple accessories, including the iPod Camera Adapter and the supplied iPod & iPhone USB cable.
+Meanwhile you can find the same locking mechanism even on Apple accessories, best known through the USB cable which comes with today’s iPods, iPhones & iPads.

 3. What are the dimensions of this PocketDock model?